-One of the most popular options is the Bimini top, which provides protection from the sun for the driver, observer and may also offer shade to others onboard, depending on the sun's angle.
+One of the most popular options is the Bimini top, which provides protection from the sun for the driver, observer and may also offer shade to others onboard, depending on the angle of the sun.
 It also provides storage for ropes.
 The deluxe version also offers surfboard storage.

 The canvas cover requires thorough drying prior to the boat being stored.
-See the Care and Maintenance section of this Owner's Manual for additional information.
+See the Care and Maintenance section of this manual for additional information.